bp-momentum/frontend/README.md

 For the audio files 4 categories are required:
 "good", "better", "best" and "perfect".

-Each category has a total an arbitrary amount of files specified in the settings file.
+Each category has an arbitrary amount of files specified in the settings file.

 The default URL scheme looks the following: